What Should Your Content Do?

 6. Choose Channels Strategically

-When it comes to the content channels, you should be strategic with which ones you put your effort into.
+When it comes to implementing content channels part of your content marketing strategy, you should be strategic with which ones you put your effort into.
 It’s easy to say you’re just going to do them all, Instagram, run a blog, Twitter, YouTube, Facebook groups, email, etc., you name it.

 However, it’s even easier to get burned out and forget about them if you’re doing that many.
 And it’s always better to do one marketing channel well if you do it properly.